 More often than not, embezzlement is performed in a manner that is premeditated, systematic and/or methodical, with the explicit intent to conceal the activities from other individuals, usually because it is being done without their knowledge or consent.

-By capitalizing on opportunities to enhance our knowledge and education, we are making an investment in our own future.
 To learn more about developing your leadership skills and the certification process, visit losspreventionfoundation.org.